robin-rpr/calos/doc/clearly-equip.rst

   $ cat qux.txt
   /bin/bar
   /usr/lib64/libfoo.so
-  $ clearly fromhost --file qux.txt /var/tmp/baz
+  $ clearly equip --file qux.txt /var/tmp/baz

 Same as above::

-  $ clearly fromhost --cmd 'cat qux.txt' /var/tmp/baz
+  $ clearly equip --cmd 'cat qux.txt' /var/tmp/baz

 Same as above::

-  $ clearly fromhost --path /bin/bar --path /usr/lib64/libfoo.so /var/tmp/baz
+  $ clearly equip --path /bin/bar --path /usr/lib64/libfoo.so /var/tmp/baz

 Same as above, but place the files into :code:`/corge` instead (and the shared library will not be found by :code:`ldconfig`)::

-  $ clearly fromhost --dest /corge --file qux.txt /var/tmp/baz
+  $ clearly equip --dest /corge --file qux.txt /var/tmp/baz

 Same as above, and also place file :code:`/etc/quux` at :code:`/etc/quux` within the container::

-  $ clearly fromhost --file qux.txt --dest /etc --path /etc/quux /var/tmp/baz
+  $ clearly equip --file qux.txt --dest /etc --path /etc/quux /var/tmp/baz

 Inject the executables and libraries recommended by nVidia into the image, and then run :code:`ldconfig`::

-  $ clearly fromhost --nvidia /var/tmp/baz
+  $ clearly equip --nvidia /var/tmp/baz
   asking ldconfig for shared library destination /sbin/ldconfig: Can’t stat /libx32: No such file or directory /sbin/ldconfig: Can’t stat /usr/libx32: No such file or directory